lnawrat/FPAzureWorkshops/README.md

 ### Exercise 5 - Connecting to the Azure Virtual Machine

 1. Add a new Azure Virtual Machine in the Azur portal.
-Use the Ubuntu version.
+Use the Ubuntu Server OS.
 2. Connect to the new Virtual Machine's public IP through ssh:
 ```ssh
 ssh myadmin@0.0.0.0